myitcvforks/lighthouse/cmd/lh/README.md

 specified via -p, --project, the LH_PROJECT environment variable or the config file.

+On Unix systems, the default config file is $HOME/.lh.yaml.
+On Windows systems, the default config file is
+%HOMEDRIVE%\%HOMEPATH%\.lh.yaml, falling back to
-The default config file is $HOME/.lh.yaml but can be overridden with --config.
+%USERPROFILE%\.lh.yaml if necessary.
+On all systems, the default can be overridden with --config.

 Usage:
   lh [command]